-8 Connector Scan Head/Triggerbox:
+Connector Scan Head/trigger unit:

 This pin is used to connect the scan head to the trigger unit.
 The trigger unit needs to be connected to the scan head to pass trigger signals to the trigger unit and vice versa.
-In addition, the trigger unit gets 3.3 V from the scan head.
-The trigger unit can be used with or without an external power supply.
+In addition, the trigger unit gets 3.3 V power from the scan head.
+The trigger unit can be used with and without an external power supply.